RJSMART-11/Week-1-Homework/README.md

 * Why are these technologies appropriate for your solution?

-Cryptocurrency is life or death with Blockchain technologies therefore without the use of blockchain there is no cryptocurrency or at least a way to trade/share it unless you like paying cash in hand for a USB drive that contains crypto currency, but it is highly unlikely that this would be the majority proffered method around the world.
-Blockchain will support the solution by allowing for a global market and to facilitate the cryptocurrency transactions.
+Cryptocurrency is life or death with Blockchain technologies therefore without the use of blockchain there is no cryptocurrency or at least a way to trade/share it, unless you like paying cash in hand for a USB drive that contains cryptocurrency, but it is highly unlikely that this would be the popular case around the world.
+Blockchain will support the solution by allowing for a global market and to facilitate cryptocurrency transactions.

 ---
 ## References